Dormio-san/Stay-Home/README.md

 # Stay-Home
-My first game that I ever made.
+My first game that I ever made!
 I made it in highschool using GameMaker.
+The premise is to stay home because you should not be venturing outside with all of the viruses in the air.
+Your goal is to get some groceries and make it back home.
+The assets I got from google images, but I created the pixel art character within GameMaker, and the car is a picture of my car.
+The audio of the car is also mine as I recorded it one day when I was out driving (sounds sick, right?).
+There are some bugs that I noticed when I opened up the project years later, but I'm not sure that I plan on fixing these.
+If I do, you'll see it in this repository.
+Enjoy!